Population: 75,507,308 (2013 estimate)

 Location: Central Africa

-Further research (coalition member, Tearfund) showed that:
+Further research (by coalition member, Tearfund) has shown that:

 What the church is doing?

 Churches in Eastern DRC have been supporting survivors with care and support over the years, however often the churches themselves have little training and resources to offer substantial support.